wonnor-pro/camment-react/README.md

 # Camment project with React

 This repo is the React.js version of the camment project.
-The primary aim for the camment project is to provide a platform to share engineering course review for the University of Cambridge.
+The primary aim for the camment project is to provide a platform to share engineering course reviews for the University of Cambridge.

 ### Basic structure
 We use `react.js` to control the routing, rendering and page logics.
 At the same time, the `express` is used as the middleware together with the `passport.js` module to host the raven login (for cambridge student authentication).